FlyingDiver/Indigo-radiora2/README.md

 ## Usage

-1. Starting with version 7.2.0, this Plugin will automatically created Indigo devices to match your existing RadioRa2 and Caséta installation.
+1. Starting with version 7.2.0, this Plugin will automatically created Indigo devices to match your existing Lutron installation.
 See the Wiki for more details.
 This works for switches, dimmers, keypads, motion sensors, VCRX, and HVAC interfaces.

 2. The Plugin will also create Indigo Devices to represent Room Groups and Timeclock Events.
 You can also have it automatically create Triggers for these devices.